Let’s get the facts in order!

 George Orwell, ‘Politics and the English Language‘

-Writing is a creative process, but a bit of research is always useful.
-You might come across surprising facts, new words, unsung heroes, untold stories, striking images, shocking statistics, unexpectedly poetic phrases – all sorts of material which will be really helpful for your writing!
+Writing is always a creative process, but a bit of research is always useful whatever you’re writing.
+You might come across surprising facts, unsung heroes, untold stories, striking images, shocking statistics, unexpectedly poetic phrases – all sorts of material which will be really helpful for your work!

-We’re collecting a series of Climate Resources to provide a starting point for your research, which we’ll continue adding to throughout the year.
-You don’t need to start here, and you certainly don’t need to read all the information – but have a browse and see if you can find anything which helps develop your ideas further, or take them in a new direction!
+Below we’ve collected some articles and programmes recommended by members of the team and our Youth Fellows to provide some inspiration, which we’ll continue adding to throughout the year.
+You don’t need to start here (and you certainly don’t need to read all the suggestions!) but have a browse and see if you can find anything which helps develop your ideas further, or take them in a new direction.

-- The BBC’s ‘Real News‘ page (they also have a lot helpful resources on reporting generally)
+- The BBC’s ‘Real News‘ page (they also have helpful resources on reporting generally)

 - For college students and teachers this series of quick online lessons introduces fact-checking and source-checking